oneuptim/checkly/README.md

 # README

-A simple To-Do App built on Rails.
+Checkly is a simple To-Do App built on Rails.

 Things you may want to cover: